What is the Structured Elective about?

 - Introduce students to some key philosophical issues and arguments;

-- Enable student to be able to analyse and evaluate philosophical arguments;
+- Enable students to be able to analyse and evaluate philosophical arguments;

 - Facilitate students to construct (both verbally and in written form) a robust argument for a point of view;